Criminal Defense Lawyer S. Joshua Macktaz, Esq.Schedule a Free Consultation

 The Attorney General has the authority to delete, add or reschedule controlled substances.
 State schedules refer to or are based on federal schedules.
 Drugs included on these schedules are referred to as “Controlled Dangerous Substances” (“CDSs”).

 My law office is intimately familiar with these drug crimes and drug charges.
-Check drug law for the Rhode Island drug law.
+Check drug possession laws for the Rhode Island drug law.

 (1) Except as authorized by this chapter, it shall be unlawful for any person to manufacture, deliver, or possess with intent to manufacture or deliver a controlled substance.

 (2) Any person who is not a drug-addicted person, as defined in § 21-28-1.02(18), who violates this subsection with respect to a controlled substance classified in schedule I or II, except the substance classified as marijuana, is guilty of a crime and upon conviction may be imprisoned to a term up to life or fined not more than five hundred thousand dollars ($500,000) nor less than ten thousand dollars ($10,000), or both.